jdcalvin/neo4j_starter/README.md

 About
 ---
 A sample template application using Neo4j.
-Documentation here will serve as a guide for setting up Neo4j for the first time.
+Documentation here will serve as a guide for setting up Neo4j for future uses.

 Dependencies
 ---